hfoffani/webprofiler/README.md

     mvn clean compile assembly:single package

-For the docker image just copy the target .jar file to the docker sub-directory and run the standard docker build from there:
+For the docker image just run the standard docker build from the docker subdirectory:

     docker build -t herchu/webprofiler .